TeamNovaSoft/qa-exposed-server/docs/ARCHITECTURE.md

 1. Implement a more robust security framework: The current security framework is basic and could be improved by implementing additional security measures such as encryption, access controls, and intrusion detection systems.
 2. Enhance user authentication and authorization: The system should have a more secure user authentication and authorization mechanism to ensure that only authorized users can access the system.
-3. Implement a scalable database architecture: The current database architecture is not scalable and could be improved by implementing a more robust and flexible database management system such as a NoSQL or NewSQL database.
-4. Enhance data analytics and reporting: The system should have better data analytics and reporting capabilities to provide insights into the performance of the system and the needs of users.
+3. Enhance data analytics and reporting: The system should have better data analytics and reporting capabilities to provide insights into the performance of the system and the needs of users.
-5. Implement a more intuitive user interface: The current user interface is not very intuitive and could be improved by using more modern design principles and user-centered design methodologies.
+4. Implement a more intuitive user interface: The current user interface is not very intuitive and could be improved by using more modern design principles and user-centered design methodologies.
-6. Enhance mobile accessibility: The system should have better mobile accessibility to ensure that users can access the system from their mobile devices.
+5. Enhance mobile accessibility: The system should have better mobile accessibility to ensure that users can access the system from their mobile devices.
-7. Implement a more robust backup and recovery mechanism: The current backup and recovery mechanism is not very robust and could be improved by implementing a more comprehensive and automated backup and recovery process.
-8. Enhance data privacy and security: The system should have better data privacy and security measures to ensure that user data is protected from unauthorized access or breaches.
+6. Enhance data privacy and security: The system should have better data privacy and security measures to ensure that user data is protected from unauthorized access or breaches.
-9. Implement a more flexible workflow management system: The current workflow management system is not very flexible and could be improved by implementing a more robust and flexible workflow management system.
+7. Implement a more flexible workflow management system: The current workflow management system is not very flexible and could be improved by implementing a more robust and flexible workflow management system.
-10. Enhance integration with other systems: The system should have better integration with other systems to ensure that it can work seamlessly with other systems and tools.
+8. Enhance integration with other systems: The system should have better integration with other systems to ensure that it can work seamlessly with other systems and tools.
+9. Improve the queue/session system, for example close the user session after some time of inactivity.
+10. Transitioning to a more robust authentication method, such as JSON Web Tokens (JWT), to enhance security and user management.
+11. Implement a URL proxy mechanism to serve each repository in a different page under the same URL.
+12. Introduce rate limiting for API calls to mitigate potential abuse or unintentional high traffic.
+Establish a rate limit threshold based on expected usage.
+13. Enhance the user interface to better handle long texts or dynamic text being streamed during actions.

+## Conclusion

+By focusing on user-defined actions rather than management functions, EasyEnvPreview provides flexibility while maintaining security and privacy.
+The component architecture enables scalability.
+Future enhancements like improve the queue system would further improve workflows.